 As an adult learner, he obtained a Bachelor of Science degree in Psychology from the University of Wisconsin-River Falls and a Master of Arts degree in Mental Health Counseling from Eastern Michigan University.
 His research throughout undergraduate and graduate education surrounded behavioral and cognitive reactions to advertisements (both political and corporate) and LGBTQ+ experiences in education.
 After obtaining his degrees, he then worked in higher education by holding various positions that included Career Advisor, Education Abroad Coordinator, and Mental Health Counselor.

-Prior to the Broad College, he was an Academic Counselor at SUNY-Farmingdale State College in New York.
 William has been with the Broad College since 2018, where he served as an Academic Advisor for undergraduate education.
 His professional interests include LGBTQ+ corporate representation, interpersonal organizational justice, professional development/training, and community development.
 His varying business experiences, paired with his mental health/psychological educational training, complement a passion to develop the next diverse and inclusive global business leaders.